-The two countries maintain good relations and political contacts in many areas at the highest level.
-There is an intensive political, economic and cultural exchange between Switzerland and Spain.
+Switzerland and the Kingdom of Spain maintain good relations and political contacts in many areas at the highest level.
+There is an intensive political, economic and cultural exchange between the two countries.

 Bilateral relations Switzerland–Spain